-How a Asthma Nebulizer Works
+How an Asthma Nebulizer Works

-A nebulizer works by turning liquid medicine into mist.
+A nebulizer works by turning liquid medicine into a mist.
 This type of treatment tends to work best in children who cannot use an inhaler, or when an asthma attack is so intense that this is easier to administer the medication.
 Nebulizers can administer short-acting or long-acting medication, and can deliver more than one at a time.

 When a Asthma Nebulizer Becomes Essential

 A nebulizer is essential for people who need to feel asthma relief but are unable to take deep breaths as needed for an inhaler.
-If your asthma prevents you from breathing in deep, or if you or your child are too young to breath in deep, then a nebulizer is essential.
+If your asthma prevents you from breathing in deep, or if you or your child are too young to breathe in deep, then a nebulizer is essential.

 How to Use Your Asthma Nebulizer